-The PSC Exams are conducted every year PAN India to shortlist the potential candidates across that nation who can serve the country.
+The PSC Exams are conducted every year in PAN India to shortlist the potential candidates across that nation who can serve the country.
 It is one of the most popular state-level competitive exams in India which is conducted by the respective Public Service Commissions of the states.
-In this blog, we will provide you consolidated information pertaining to PSC exams.
+In this blog, we will provide you with consolidated information pertaining to PSC exams.

 This Blog Includes:

 In India, the PSC or the Public Service Commission has a constitutional mandate (sections 315 to 323) to assist the governments of the respective states in matters of recruitment, deployment and disciplinary measures.
 The prestigious IAS Exams are conducted annually by the Union Public Service Commission (UPSC).
 The IAS examination is the common entry point for some twenty services in Group A and Group B. Similarly, the State Public Service Commissions (SPSC) conduct the recruitment exams that serve as an entry point for covered services in the state administration.

 Below is the complete list of Kerala PSC Exams exams scheduled for January 2022.

 Since the Public Service Commission Examination is state-based in nature, we have listed down some of the popular PSC exams below:

 - Bihar Public Service Commission (BPSC)